 Some of our mentoring pairs end up meeting in person.
 If you do, make sure you send us lots of photos and share your story on the forum!

-Mentees are required to complete short Performance Tracking questionnaires at 1, 4.5 and 8 months after being matched.
-You’ll receive an email from us that invites you to complete Performance Tracking questionnaire.
-Follow the link in the email, sign in with your Google account and then spend just 5-7 minutes completing the form.
+Mentees are required to complete short Check-in questionnaires at 1, 4.5 and 8 months after being matched.
+You’ll receive an email from us that invites you to complete Check-in questionnaire.
+Follow the link in the email, sign in with your email address and then spend just 5-7 minutes completing the form.

 It’s quick and easy, and helps to ensure that we’re offering the support you need!